 Take a stroll to appreciate the architecture of Valletta (the capital city) or some historic villages such as Mdina or Rabat.
 Simply wandering the streets is one of the most pleasant activities for everyone.

-Last, but not least, the Popeye village offers a fun way to spend the day on the original set of the musical of the same name.
-The area offers water games, cinema, and various shows, there’s truly something for all ages.
+Last, but not least, the Popeye Village offers a fun way to spend the day on the original set of the musical of the same name.
+The area offers water games, a cinema, and various shows.
+There’s truly something for all ages.

 Stay nearby at the Radisson Golden Sands to enjoy the best beach on the island!
 A Princess Travelling with Twins

 Trips to Poland with grandparents